Automattic/jetpack/readme.txt

 * Donations / Payments Block: fix visual bug in Stripe connection banner.
 * Embeds: ensure Facebook videos are centered properly with the Twenty Twenty theme.
 * Image CDN: the CDN will now ignore attempts to specify percentages for width or height in an image tag.
-* Infinite Scroll: ensure the number of posts loaded when using Infinite Scroll respect Posts per page settings.
+* Infinite Scroll: ensure the number of posts loaded when using Infinite Scroll respects posts per page settings.
 * Latest Instagram Posts Block: avoid PHP warning when no images can be retrieved from Instagram.
-* Lazy Images: ensure that the feature does not cause issues when trying to print post including lots of images.
+* Lazy Images: attempt to load all images when printing a post, and inform the user when printing if images haven't been loaded.
 * Pay with PayPal Block: add default price value.
 * Pay with PayPal Block: ensure currencies are displayed properly in the editor.
 * Protect: fix handling of IPv6 addresses.
 * Publicize: ensure that custom messages can be saved when using the Portfolio Custom Post Type.
 * Publicize: ensure that tweets consisting only of whitespace aren't added to Twitter threads.
-* Publicize: when generating Twitter threads, allow text to be split at line breaks, where appropriate.
+* Publicize: when generating Twitter threads, allow text to be split at line breaks where appropriate.
 * Slideshow Block: fix a bug that prevented the first and last images from displaying when the slideshow loops.
 * Stats: no longer incorrectly report a term ID as a post ID in some rare cases.
 * Videos: ensure Jetpack videos use the correct aspect ratio in both the editor and the frontend, even when used within column blocks.